avo-hq/docs.avohq.io/docs/3.0/upgrade.md

 ## Upgrade to 3.0.1.beta20
-:::option Sidebar should be declared inside a panel Since we introduced the `main_panel` option and also refactored the way that fields are fetched from the resource, now we allow multiple sidebars per panel but each sidebar should be defined inside a `panel` or `main_panel` block.
+:::option Sidebar should be declared inside a panel
+We introduced the `main_panel` option and also refactored the way that fields are fetched from the resource, now we allow multiple sidebars per panel but each sidebar should be defined inside a `panel` or `main_panel` block.
 :::

 ## Upgrade from 3.0.1.beta8 to 3.0.1.beta9